Smart City Initiatives

 This project aims to replace the city’s payphones with a kiosk or a “Link”.
 Each link is a wifi hotspot, which provides free and encrypted wi-fi coverage.
 LinkNYC comes equipped with an android tablet for browsing and video calls, a keypad for free calls to all the US, a button for emergency calls, and two USB ports so citizens can charge their phones.

-Smart waste management: Bigbellys are smart trash cans being installed across the city.
-They monitor trash level and send an alert, avoiding trash overflow and optimizing pick-up schedule.
+Bigbellys are smart trash cans being installed across the city.
+They monitor trash levels and send an alert, avoiding trash overflow and optimizing pick-up schedules.
 Equipped with a solar-powered trash compactor, this system has five times the capacity of a traditional trash bin.

 The city government is promoting mobility innovation, focusing on coordinated solutions that will make the user’s commute more efficient and smooth.